Holding A Mortgage: Defined & Explained

 For some sellers, holding mortgages are good investment opportunities.
 When a seller is willing to hold a mortgage, they open a new avenue to earn additional passive income.
 Even if the buyer defaults on the mortgage, the seller can retain the title and any principal and interest already paid.
 Mortgage lenders sometimes sell mortgage notes (think: a real estate IOU) to an investor in exchange for a lump-sum payment, which can be a profitable opportunity for some real estate investors.

 Offering this type of mortgage can also attract more buyers who may be willing to negotiate the terms of a holding mortgage.
 For sellers looking to sell quickly, being flexible with the type of mortgage they’re willing to accept could help move the process along.

 Drawbacks Of A Holding Mortgage For Sellers

-Going through legal procedures because your buyer defaulted on their payments eats up time and money, possibly the time and money you were trying to save by entering into a holding mortgage agreement in the first place.
+Going through legal procedures because your buyer defaulted on their payments eats up time and money – possibly the time and money you were trying to save by entering into a holding mortgage agreement in the first place.

-The Bottom Line On A Holding Mortgage
+The Bottom Line: Weigh All Your Options Before Taking On A Holding Mortgage

 What's The Best Loan For Buying A House?